DirkToewe/DelTri4S/README.md

                     .addedSegment(d,c)
 ```
 Note that the example code above can be greatly simplified by using pure functional programming
-techniques, e.g. by using the State Monad, as implement for example by [Cats](https://typelevel.org/cats/datatypes/state.html)
+techniques, e.g. by using the State Monad, as implement for example in [Cats](https://typelevel.org/cats/datatypes/state.html)
 or [ScalaZ](http://eed3si9n.com/learning-scalaz/State.html). `TriMeshMutable` is a wrapper around
 `TriMeshImmutable` that allow the conversion from and to a mutable representation in O(1).